akeneo/pim-helpcenter/content/md/assets/create-and-display-assets.md

 Note that we have defined a limitation of 1 million assets per asset family to guarantee that the PIM is functional and runs smoothly.
 :::

+### About asset previews

+When you select a `media type`(`image`, `pdf` or `other`), a specific Preview Generator is used.

+For `image`, the Preview Generator will **try** to create an image from your asset.
+If the asset is not an image or if the format is not supported by *imagick* (the library we use in the Asset Manager to generate previews), a default image is returned.

+For `pdf`, the Preview Generator will use a specific library to transform the first page of the pdf to an image.
+Same here, there is no guaranty it will work in 100% of the cases, we have a fallback on the default image.

+For `other`, there are no previews.

 ### Display media in a media link attribute

 As explained in the introduction, you cannot upload files in an asset family that uses a `media link` attribute as main media (seems logical, isn't it?).